 By measuring the time it takes the light to travel that distance, the processor in the device can determine the distance.

 So working similarly to a pair of binoculars all golfers needs to do is look through the eyepiece to focus on the target they want, press a button and the rangefinder gives them a yardage.
 In other words, just point and press.

 GPS rangefinders by comparison depend on a satellite to give the yardage and will display it – either as a number to the front, middle and back of the green or on a complete image of the hole you’re playing – on the device.

 Both types can come with a multitude of features and bells and whistles which as I say can quickly seem overwhelming.

-So to help break down the comparison between the two we’ve listed below the main functions and features for you consider if you decide to buy one.
+So to help break down the comparison between the two we have listed below the main functions and features for you to consider if you decide to buy one.

 You can quickly see that neither device covers everything.
 The choice therefore simply comes down to personal preference.